 - Walk the finest trek in Sweden and climb the highest peak

-- Experience the delights of the midnight sun
+- Relax in saunas and experience the delights of the midnight sun

 - Spectacular Arctic Circle landscapes